GIXLabs/SAndC/Lab5/README.md

 	1. ✏️ What is the power dissipated in the strain gage?
 (P = IV or P=I<sup>2</sup>R).
 	1. Change power supply voltage to +5V Wait for 3 minutes.
 	1. ✏️ Measure/compute R = V/I.
-	1. ✏️What is resistance?
+	1. ✏️ What is resistance?
 	1. ✏️ Did it change?
 	1. ✏️ Compute the power dissipated in the strain gage resistance
 	1. Reduce voltage to 1.0V.
 Wait 3 minutes.
 During this time, predict the current using both values of resistance.
-	1. ✏️ record current and compute resistance after 3 min of cooling.
+	1. ✏️ Record current and compute resistance after 3 min of cooling.
 1. Delta-R vs cold (ice cube) In this section, we will study how resistance of the gage changes with temperature.
 	1. Place the strain gage (not the diving board) on several sheets of paper or a notebook (thermal insulation from the desk).
 	1. Set power supply to 1.0 V, ✏️ measure current / compute resistance.